-For Adults (18+) and Youth ages 14-17
+For Adults (18+) and Youth ages 15+

-Join Dr. Roger Latham for a tour of Tyler’s Serpentine Barren, known as “Pink Hill”.
-Pink Hill is renowned as a “serpentine barren”, yet the ancient grassland there is anything but barren.
+Pink Hill is renowned as a “serpentine barren,” yet the ancient grassland there is anything but barren.
 Serpentine barrens are globally rare ecosystems and hotspots for biodiversity, including many imperiled species.
 Of roughly 40 locations described a century ago in the eastern U.S., less than 20 remain, and all of those have lost species due to habitat shrinkage.
 Pink Hill showcases the only surviving serpentine barren of 10 that once existed in Delaware County.
-Hear about the barrens’ origins and links to continental collision, extinct megafauna, and Native American prehistory; see the unique landscape and some of the endangered and threatened species; and learn what Tyler is doing to restore and sustain this geological, ecological and cultural treasure.
-Mid-July is when we hope to see the native Philadelphia Wood Lilies in flower, a brightly colored reddish-orange flower not often seen in our area.
+Hear about the barrens’ origins and links to continental collision, extinct megafauna, and Native American prehistory; see the unique landscape and some of the endangered and threatened species; and learn what Tyler is doing to restore and sustain this geological, ecological, and cultural treasure.
+Late April is when we hope to see the bright pink moss phlox in bloom, a native flower that gave Pink Hill its name.

-Non-members: $15 per adult; $9 per youth ages 14-17.
+Non-members: $21 per adult; $13 per Youth (15-17).
 The non-member fee includes admission to Tyler for the day.
 Stay as long as you’d like!
-Teens must be accompanied by an adult; fee is for each adult and each teen.

 Guest Pass Holders: $5 per adult.
 Please give the Visitor Center Associate your guest pass at check-in.

 All youth must be accompanied by an adult.
 The fee is for each adult and each youth.